 Religious People Aren’t Acceptable to God

 In Gen 4:3, Cain brought an offering to the Lord.
 But his offering was not acceptable to God (Gen 4:4-5).
 Cain’s works were evil in the sight of God (1 Jn 3:12).
 In Is 1:11-15, Israel was still offering sacrifices to God as a religious observance and the Lord would not accept their sacrifices.
 Of course, Cornelius is an exception here because he wasn’t using religion to cover his wickedness and he was truly worshipping the God of the Bible.
 Even then, he wasn’t saved and “accepted in the beloved” until he received Jesus Christ.

 When Israel quit obeying God in Judges 2, they worshipped Baal and Ashtoreth (Jud 2:13).
 These are false gods.
 Their fathers served false gods in Chaldea and in Egypt (Jos 24:14).
 The gods of religious people aren’t the God of the Bible.
 Religious people will say that we all worship the same God.
 But that statement is false.
 The god of the Mormons is not the God of the Bible.
 The god of Jehovah’s Witnesses is not the god of the Bible.
 They refer to the God of the Bible, but they have perverted him until he is a false god.
 Their gods are the gods of their own imagination.
 The god of Islam is not the God of the Bible.

 Conclusion: be careful when religious people refer to their god.
-Unless they have been given eternal life by believing on the Lord Jesus Christ, they are condemned already (Jn 3:18) no matter how religious they are.
+Unless the Lord has given them eternal life by believing on the Lord Jesus Christ, they are condemned already (Jn 3:18) no matter how religious they are.